-The purpose of the Richard H. G. Bonnycastle Graduate Fellowships is two-fold: 1) to assist in the development of talented young professionals who are dedicated to furthering the conservation of wetlands and wildlife, and 2) to advance scientific understanding of the biology of waterfowl and wetlands with special emphasis on the Canadian prairies.
+The purpose of the Bonnycastle Fellowship for Wetland and Waterfowl Research is two-fold: 1) to assist in the development of talented young professionals who are dedicated to furthering the conservation of wetlands and wildlife, and 2) to advance scientific understanding of the biology of waterfowl and wetlands.

-These fellowships honour the conservation vision of Richard H. G. Bonnycastle who was born near Dauphin, Manitoba in 1903.
+This fellowship honours the conservation vision of Richard H. G. Bonnycastle, who was born near Dauphin, Manitoba in 1903.
 Richard was the eldest of six children of the local magistrate and Ellen Boulton.
 Educated at Trinity College in Toronto, Richard later earned B.A. and law degrees from Oxford University in 1924.
-A star athlete at Oxford, Richard toured Europe as a member of the world champion Oxford hockey team, along with team mates Roland Michener (later Governor General of Canada) and Lester Pearson (later Prime Minister).
-Bonnycastle returned to Winnipeg, and, after a short stint with a law firm, the lure of adventure pulled him to the Hudson's Bay Company.
+A star athlete at Oxford, Richard toured Europe as a member of the world champion Oxford hockey team, along with teammates Roland Michener (later Governor General of Canada) and Lester Pearson (later Prime Minister).
+Bonnycastle returned to Winnipeg and, after a short stint with a law firm, the lure of adventure pulled him to the Hudson's Bay Company.
 From 1926-1937, he toured the western Arctic, where he rose quickly to the position of Chief Fur Trader.